conan-io/docs/examples/tools/scm/git/capture_scm/git_capture_scm.rst

   the warning and the ``core.scm:local_url=block`` will immediately raise an error: This last value can be useful for CI scenarios, to fail fast and save a build that will be blocked later in the ``conan upload``.
 - Packages built with local commit will fail if trying to upload them to the server with ``conan upload`` as those local commits are not in the server and then the package might not be reproducible.
-This upload error can be avoided setting ``core.scm:local_url=allow``.
+This upload error can be avoided by setting ``core.scm:local_url=allow``.
 - If the repository is not dirty, and the commit exists in the server, it will return the remote URL and the commit.